opencobra/cobrapy/release-notes/next-release.md

 ## Other

 * Resolve `flake8` issues and add missing type annotations and docstrings in `src/cobra/io` and `tests/test_io` (#1212).
+* Change type hints in dictlist.py to include Object and derivate classes, which reduces type mismatch warnings.

 ## Deprecated features